paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-050-miscellaneous-command-responsibilities.md

     (iii) retirement; and

-  (K) as a component of periodically recurring required training that is provided to the member at a military installation.
+  (J) as a component of periodically recurring required training that is provided to the member at a military installation.

 (3) The training provided at a military installation under paragraph (2)(J) shall include information on any financial services marketing practices that are particularly prevalent at that military installation and in the vicinity.